pristineio/webrtc-build-scripts/README.md

 build_apprtc
 ```

-When the scripts are done you can find the .jar and .so file in $WEBRTC_HOME under "libjingle\_peerconnection\_builds".
+When the scripts are done you can find the .jar and .so file in $WEBRTC_ROOT under "libjingle\_peerconnection\_builds".